Author of the Amazon top 10 best-selling science fiction and fantasy novel "The Galactic Mage" and its best-selling sequels.

 His point was that his etymology, like what I’m working at, is based in reasonable evidence, not speculations.
 This does not make me (or him) right, nor does it make the origins politically correct.
 My point is not to pass judgment on language formed long before me, or you, or to write some revisionist or apologist history of those origins or likely origins.
 My point is to point out that there is a line of obvious evidence that points to one version as being the original and therefore "correct" use, and a total absence of evidence pointing to the other when it comes to finding evidence of long and broad use in the English language as widely spoken over a long period of time.

 But if that’s not enough for you, I have more.
 Buck is also defined as “To copulate with” albeit initially said of male rabbits and some other animals. (“Buck,” v2 II: 611).
 The quote given in the OED is fun, so I’m including it, “Konyes buck every moneth” which is taken from a 1530s text listed only as "Palsgr.
 472/1," but it made me laugh.
 That’s dirty talk from the 1500s.
 How fun is that?
-So, besides fun quotes and how fun sex is, the association with sex is proved in my opinion.
+So the association with sex is proved in my opinion.
 Buck is not just a sex/gender term, it’s a sex term.

 Sex is done naked.